teckel12/vue-barcode-reader/README.md

 > Must have `:autofocus="false"` (turning off autofocus and turning on manual focus) for focusDistance to work.

-Set the focus distance (min/max/step available in `hasFocusDistance` emited value).
+Set the focus distance (min/max/step available in `hasFocusDistance` emitted value).

+### noFrontCameras

+Only selects from rear-facing cameras.
+This only works if the device reports the camera's orientation.

 ### deviceIndex